The Insurance Disputes Law Review: Italy

 The recently introduced Gelli-Bianco Law regarding hospitals and other healthcare facilities' liability is likely to have a significant impact on insurance litigation, with preliminary data registering an increase in disputes in the medical field since the entry into force of the Law on 1 April 2017.

-Before bringing an action into court grounded on the aforementioned liability, any interested party must initiate a compulsory preliminary attempt at settlement with the other parties involved (including the insurance company), with the assistance of an expert appointed by the court for the calculation of the amount of the alleged damage (the proceedings are governed by Article 696 bis of the Italian Code of Civil Procedure).
+Before bringing an action to court on grounds of the aforementioned liability, any interested party must initiate a compulsory preliminary attempt at settlement with the other parties involved (including the insurance company), with the assistance of an expert appointed by the court for the calculation of the amount of the alleged damage (the proceedings are governed by Article 696 bis of the Code of Civil Procedure).
 Alternatively, it is possible to seek the assistance of a civil mediator.

 This item is therefore likely to increase in importance in the future because of the complexity of the matters, the number of subjects potentially involved and the multiple steps that govern relevant claims.
-However, it should also be noted that it is now three years since the enactment of the Gelli-Bianco Law and the ministerial decrees necessary to implement and render effectively the procedural instruments outlined above have not yet been issued.
-Nonetheless, jurisprudence is in the meantime playing an important role as a 'regulatory substitute', offering interpretive solutions to implement the reasoning underlying the Law, in the absence of ministerial decrees.
-For example, the Court of Benevento also recently stated that the proceedings on the merits before the court should be commenced between all the parties concerned (damaged party, healthcare facility and insurance company), even though at present damaged parties are unable to bring the direct action provided by the Gelli-Bianco Law against insurance companies because of the failure to issue the ministerial decrees.
+However, it is now four years since the enactment of the Gelli-Bianco Law and the ministerial decrees necessary to implement and render effectively the procedural tools outlined above (such as a direct action against insurance companies) have not yet been issued.
+Nonetheless, in the meantime jurisprudence has been playing an important role as a 'regulatory substitute', offering interpretive solutions to implement the reasoning underlying the Law, in the absence of ministerial decrees.
+For example, the Court of Benevento42 also recently stated that the damaged party should bring the action against all the parties concerned (including the insurance company).

 ii Unit-linked policies